apple/swift-async-algorithms/Evolution/0016-mutli-producer-single-consumer-channel.md

 ```

 The new proposed APIs offer two different backpressure strategies:
-- Watermark: Using a low and high watermark
+- Watermark: Using a low and high watermark.
 - Unbounded: Unbounded buffering of the channel. **Only** use this if the
-  production is limited through some other mean.
+  production is limited through some other means.

 The source is used to send values to the channel.
 It provides different APIs for
 synchronous and asynchronous producers.
 All of the APIs are relaying the